Baryogenesis from the weak scale to the grand unification scale: Electroweak baryogenesis

-Since the high-temperature phase is metastable as long as there is a potential barrier separating the two minima, the universe supercools to some $ T < T _ c $ (cf.\ Fig.~\ref{f:pt}).
-Bubbles of the symmetry broken phase form through thermal fluctuations with a probability which can be computed using a saddle-point approximation in statistical mechanics \cite{Langer:1969bc}.
-The probabilty to form a bubble per time and volume is $ A \exp ( - \beta S _{\rm eff} [\phi_{\rm bubble}]) $, where the effective potential $V _ {\rm eff} (\phi ) $, see Eq.~(\ref{pathintegral}), has been replaced by the effective action $S_{\rm eff} $ at the bubble configuration $ \phi_{\rm bubble}$ \cite{Linde:1980tt}.
-It is the free energy of a static configuration representing a barrier between the metastable state and a state with a bubble of the low temperature phase, similar to the sphaleron barrier (cf.\ Sec.~\ref{sec:sphaleron}).
+Since the high-temperature phase is metastable as long as there is a potential barrier separating the two minima, the Universe supercools to some $ T < T _ c $; see \ Fig.~\ref{f:pt}.
+Bubbles of the symmetry-broken phase form through thermal fluctuations with a probability that can be computed using a saddle-point approximation in statistical mechanics \cite{Langer:1969bc}.
+The probabilty of forming a bubble per time and volume is $ A \exp ( - \beta S _{\rm eff} [\phi_{\rm bubble}]) $, where the effective potential $V _ {\rm eff} (\phi ) $ [see Eq.~(\ref{pathintegral})] has been replaced by the effective action $S_{\rm eff} $ at the bubble configuration $ \phi_{\rm bubble}$ \cite{Linde:1980tt}.
+It is the free energy of a static configuration representing a barrier between the metastable state and a state with a bubble of the low-temperature phase, similar to the sphaleron barrier; cf.\ Sec.~\ref{sec:sphaleron}.
 The temperature-dependent prefactor $ A $ is due to fluctuations around the saddle point and can be computed perturbatively \cite{Morrissey:2012db}.
-Non-perturbative lattice computations of the nucleation rate find that perturbation theory slightly underestimates the strength of the phase transition, while overestimating the amount of supercooling \cite{Moore:2000jw}.
+Nonperturbative lattice computations of the nucleation rate indicate that perturbation theory slightly underestimates the strength of the phase transition while overestimating the amount of supercooling \cite{Moore:2000jw}.